 Texas State's main campus is in San Marcos, a growing community of 50,000 people in the Austin Metropolitan Area.
 Located in the Texas Hill Country, where blackland prairies roll into beautiful hills, Texas State enjoys a setting that is unique among Texas universities.

-Texas State University Round Rock Campus is the official name of Texas State’s campus north of Austin where students can take upper-level courses leading to bachelor’s degrees and complete master’s degree and certificate programs.
+The Texas State University Round Rock Campus is located north of Austin.
+Students there can take upper-level courses leading to bachelor’s degrees and complete master’s degree and certificate programs.
 Students who complete their degree requirements at the Round Rock Campus earn their degrees from Texas State University.